data-science-with-r/data-tidying-import-project/README.md

 > This is the final project for course 2: data tidying and importing.
 This will not be graded, and is
 > intended to provide you with the opportunity to test the skills you’ve
 > acquired throughout the course in a less structured environment.
 > This project is also structured for you to host on a webpage and link as proof of work on your resume or CV.
 >
+> Hints to answer the second research question can be found Hints section.
+You are challanged not to use these hints unless needed.
+>
-> Rubric items can be found at the end of the README in the Self rubric section to help self-assessment of your project.
+> A short Self Rubric can be found at the end of the README to help self-assessment of your project.
 Do not expand the rubric items until you have finished a draft of your project.
 >
 ## Before you start